jorexdeveloper/termux-nethunter/README.md

 ### Bugs

-Currently, changing the default name of the rootfs directory causes some programs to fail with error message;
+Currently, **changing the name of the rootfs directory** causes some programs to fail with error message;

 ```
 <command>: cannot execute: required file not found